TomDillane/in-tune-studio/TESTING.md

 + Expected user to be taken to home page on login
 + Actual result - user was taken to home page

+#### My Profile

++ Expected user to be able to access profile and make updates
++ Actual result - user can access their profile and update details

 #### Rooms

 + Expected user to be taken to room detail page on clicking "Rooms"